Robert Young (Hawaii chief): Education

 According to this letter, Robert could have only arrived in Boston, in October 1803.
 He may have started out from Hawaii in 1802, but the journey even by the standard of those days would not have taken more than 11 or 10 months.

 Death

 Robert joined the American Navy at age 16 and served in the War of 1812.
-Although he was half-British, he was captured by the British and taken prisoner in the Battle of Lake Champlain.
+He was captured by the British and taken prisoner in the Battle of Lake Champlain.
 He was sent to the island of Bermuda, where he became lost to history.
 Nothing definite was ever heard from him again.
 One source states: It is said that he died early in his school career and was buried in the States, but no particulars can be gathered.